Ntrug1/Ntrug1/README.md

 - 👋 Hi, I’m Trung
 - 👀 I’m interested in musics, coding, movies
-- 🌱 I’m currently learning nextjs, strapi, javascript, python
+- 🌱 I’m currently learning nextjs, strapi, javascript, typescript
 - 💞️ I’m looking to collaborate on front-end development
-- 📫 How to reach me ntrung630@gmail.com
+- 📫 How to reach me thetrungnguyen.work@gmail.com

 <!---
 Ntrug1/Ntrug1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.